Plaintiff Who Visited "Pissed Off Pete's" Alleges Beating by Pete

 [Lowering the] Bar Exam Question One: if you go to a bar called "Pissed Off Pete's" and then get beaten up by Pete himself, do you have a claim?

-This is not a hypothetical.
-Here's the case report from last week:
+This is not a hypothetical question.
+Here’s the case report:

 Patricia [Plaintiff] v.
 Pissed Off Pete's et al.

-Answer: I don't think assumption of the risk is a defense to an intentional tort, but even if it were the sign only warns (accurately, based on the comments found at the link below) that Pete will be "pissed off."
-Plaintiff would not necessarily have anticipated being physically assaulted.
+Answer: I don’t think assumption of the risk is a defense to an intentional tort, but even if it were, the sign only purports to warn that Pete will or may be “pissed off.”
+A plaintiff therefore would not necessarily have anticipated being physically assaulted.

 Give yourself full credit for any answer you gave unless you are representing one of the parties to this case.
 If so, no points.